youngsoul/deer-detector/Readme.md

 We will go over the steps necessary

-We will need to add two additional libraries:
+We will need to add three additional libraries:

 ```shell
 pip install openvino-dev